Kunstmaan/BootstrapCK4-Skin/README.md

 **The whole skin - sass - grunt package**

 All the sass files are included in the bootstrapck folder, so first follow the 'just skin please'-steps<br />
-Now add the Gruntfile.js and the package.json to de ckeditor folder.<br />
+Now add the Gruntfile.js and the package.json to de ckeditor folder.

     npm install
     grunt build

 You can start tampering now.

 ## Demo